 She acknowledged the confusion around her status as a ‘psychologist’ or ‘clinical psychologist’, but strongly rejected any suggestion she had ever sought to deliberately mislead anyone.
 Ms Arndt said that media were largely to blame for the widespread misidentification.

 “They should do their homework.
 My CV has been up on my website for years and years and years,” Ms Arndt said.
+(Until recently Ms Arndt’s CV described her as a former “part time clinical psychologist”.
+That CV is still available through internet archiving tool Wayback Machine.)

 “I don’t call myself a psychologist, I say I trained as a clinical psychologist.
 I have been on the record again and again spelling out my relationship with psychology.